JaromPD/Data-Structures-Tutorial/3-trees.md

 # Problem to Solve
 **Lottery Number Program**
 On your own create a Lottery Number Program.
 Imagine there is a lottery that selects a given amount of winners from a given amount of entries.
 Every entry is given the number of entries as their entry number (ie. entrant 530 gets the number 530.).
 The program must select the given amount of winners randomly and store these winning numbers in a tree.
 The program then must generate a sorted list so that the earlier entrants get their prize first.
+You are able to use the BST we created earlier (here)https://github.com/JaromPD/Data-Structures-Tutorial/blob/main/BST.py).

 **The Program Must**
 * Take an amount of winners and entrants.